Meet Maine Here.

 “This exhibition is truly a community effort,” explains curator Waterman, whose career in museums has had a concentration in Jewish history projects.
 “It draws heavily from Jewish citizens and organizations throughout the state and, with items from the Maine State Museum’s own collection, includes more than 200 images and 170 objects from 62 lenders.
 In many ways, both non-Jewish and Jewish visitors will find the exhibit reflective and spirited, illuminating and fun. ”

 One of the exhibit’s most dramatic and unique artifacts is a majestic, Art Deco-style Torah ark, dating from the 1930s.
 The museum acquired the ark from the former Beth Abraham Synagogue in Auburn.
 Museum staff and contractors meticulously dismantled it, then moved, stored, and finally reassembled it in the museum exhibit gallery.

 In addition to the ark, the exhibit incorporates interactive audio and video presentations, thematically related works of contemporary art, and educational activities to appeal to a wide range of audiences.
-An exhibition handbook will be produced in conjunction with the show.

 Photos: (above left) Jewish immigrants to Maine in the late 1800s often worked as peddlers or opened clothing and dry goods stores.
 This ca. 1910 sign, on view in the exhibit, advertised Joseph Solovich’s store on Front Street in Bath. (above right) This ornamental silver and vermeil (gilded silver) crown is a Jewish ritual object used to decorate a Torah scroll.
 It was once owned by Congregation Shaarey Tphiloh of Portland.
 When that congregation moved from its Noyes Street location to new quarters at Temple Beth El, they generously donated several objects, including this one, to the Maine State Museum.